Use the Video block to upload and embed video into your post or page.

 The block settings panel contains customization options specific to the block.
 To open it, select the block and click the cog icon next to the Publish button.

 - Autoplay, Loop, Muted.
 These options let you set your video file to autoplay when someone visits the page or post.
 Looping lets you choose if the video file repeats after it is finished.
 You can also choose to mute the video if your circumstance requires it.

 - Play inline.
 This option lets you set your video to be played inline, that is within the element’s playback area.
 Keep in mind that turning this option off does not imply that the video will always be played in fullscreen.

 Toggle this option to show or hide the playback control overlay on the video.
 For example, a video with playback controls:

 This option allows you to select how much of the video file is downloaded when the page or post is loaded.
 While it may be tempting to go ahead and have the whole file download automatically, keep in mind that this can slow your page’s load speed down.

 - Auto – The entire video file is downloaded, regardless of whether the visitor clicks the Play button or not.
 This makes the biggest impact on your page or post’s load speed, especially with larger video files.

 - Metadata – Only basic info about the file will be downloaded automatically.
 Like the None option, the download of the video file only begins when someone clicks Play.
 This setting is also very fast, as the only thing downloaded is text.
 On a fundamental level, there’s not a big difference between None and Metadata.

 - None – Nothing about the video file is downloaded automatically.
 The download of the video file only begins when your visitor clicks the Play button.
 This is the fastest setting.

-HTML anchor allows you to make a unique web address for a particular Video Block.
-Then, you’ll be able to link directly to a Video Block of your page.
+HTML Element allows you to make a unique web address for a particular Video block.
+Then, you’ll be able to link directly to a Video block of your page.